smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 ```
 !@

-### Progress Indicator
+#### Progress Indicator
-Not all OEMs support a progress indicator.
+Not all modules support a progress indicator.
 If supported, the alert will show an animation that indicates that the user must wait (e.g. a spinning wheel or hourglass, etc).
 If omitted, no progress indicator will be shown.

 @![iOS]
 ##### Objective-C